-The application of ensemble pruning to regression forests is particularly appealing, as these techniques bridge the gap between the highly interpretable regression trees and the highly accurate (although uninterpretable) regression forests, potentially providing the best of both worlds.
-Interpretability is in general a very desirable feature, especially in high-stakes scenarios \citep{Rudin2019}.
+The application of ensemble pruning to regression forests is particularly appealing, as this technique bridges the gap between the highly interpretable regression trees and the highly accurate (although uninterpretable) regression forests.
+Interpretability is a very desirable feature, especially in high-stakes scenarios \citep{Rudin2019}.

 The rest of the paper is organized as follows: Section \ref{sec:2} reviews the forest pruning problem along with different proposed solutions.
 Section \ref{sec:viz} provides a novel way to visualize the forest-pruning solution.
 Section \ref{sec:3} presents our theoretical contributions, including the essentially assumption-free asymptotic superiority of Lasso-pruned regression forests over their unpruned counterparts, as well as finite-sample generalization bounds for regression forests pruned by different means, including Lasso.
 Section \ref{sec:Comtesting} outlines the testing conditions used in our empirical tests with synthetic and real data, whose main results are shown in Section \ref{sec:5} and \ref{sec:6}, respectively.
 In Section \ref{sec:7} we combine the trees in a pruned forest into a single tree for maximum interpretability, and compare this approach with traditional single tree pruning.
 Section \ref{sec:8} concludes.